Battle-Line-Productions/BattleNotifications/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

-**Is your feature request supported by [Handlebarsjs](https://handlebarsjs.com/)?
-Please provide details.**
-Provide relevant information if requested feature is supported in [Handlebarsjs](https://handlebarsjs.com/) but is missing in our implementation.

 **Additional context**
 Add any other context or screenshots about the feature request here.